Burbano-Lab/wheat-clonal-linage/03_Recombination_Analyses.md

 ![LD](/data/03_Recombination/LD.png)

-## Simulating expected LD patterns
+## Forward simulations of LD decay patterns
-To understand the impact of several population parameters on the LD patterns, we used the Python interface for *FFPopSim*.
+To understand the impact of the probabability of sexual reproduction per generation and the population size on the patterns of LD decay, we used the Python interface of the forward simulator *FFPopSim*.

 ```python
 # python2.7